 The Supervisory Board recognizes the importance of a diverse composition of the Supervisory Board and the Management Board in terms of gender.
-Dutch regulations require the Company to pursue a policy of having at least 30% of the seats on the Supervisory Board and the Management Board be held by men and at least 30% of the seats be held by women.
-It is with particular regret that the Supervisory Board had to accept the resignation of Ms. Wolf when her term ended in 2015 and more recently that it had to accept the resignation of Ms. Amy Ard as CFO and Management Board member as of January 31, 2016 to pursue other professional opportunities.
-The company will, with increased focus, continue to take this allocation of seats into account in connection with the following actions: (1) the appointment or nomination for the appointment of the Supervisory Board and the Management Board and (2) drafting the criteria for the size and composition of the Supervisory Board and the Management Board.
-At the end of 2015, AMG did not comply with article 2:166 of Dutch Civil Code with regard to the composition of the Management Board and the Supervisory Board.
-The Supervisory Board will continue to look for suitable female candidates for both the Management Board and the Supervisory Board."
+Dutch regulations require the Company to pursue a policy of having at least 30% of the seats on the Supervisory Board and the management Board be held by men and at least 30% of the seats be held by women.
+The company will, with increased focus, continue to take this allocation of seats into account in connection with the following actions: (1) the appointment or nomination for the appointment of the new members for the Supervisory Board and the Management Board; and (2) drafting the criteria for the size and composition of the Supervisory Board and the Management Board.
+At the end of 2016, AMG did not comply with the diversity criteria with regard to the composition of the Management Board and the Supervisory Board will continue to look for suitable female candidates for both the Management Board and the Supervisory and in particular, is pleased to announce the nomination of Mrs. S. Rich Folsom as member of the Supervisory Board at the Annual General Meeting on May 4, 2017."